dvorapa/stepslow/README.md

 ## Usage

 Soon enough this app will be available in Google Play store and others.
-Anyway, you can always compile the app for yourself using steps in [Flutter compile guide](https://flutter.dev/docs/deployment/android).
+Until then you can always compile the app for yourself using steps in [Flutter compile guide](https://flutter.dev/docs/deployment/android).

 ## Example